PaulYoum/Carpool-Casual/README.md

 ## Challenge and Approach

-Our submission seeks to solve two problems
+Our submission seeks to solve two problems:

 1. Encourage users to select options that relieve pressure on the overall transportation network
 2. Create an app that serves citizens at all income levels ￼and from all neighborhoods

 Our approach for satisfying this challenge was to:

+- Create a beta signup version to test carpooling interest to common destination
-- In order to serve the largest group of people, we created a responsive HTML app so all that's needed is a browser.
-You don't have to own a smartphone.
+- Create a responsive HTML app so all that's needed is a browser.
+You don't have to own a smartphone, and that means we can target users in all demographics.
-- Share it on Github
-- Collect feedback from the community
+- Only one event is available for this implementation
+- Design algorithm to match passengers to driver based upon available seats and proximity to driver
+- Email users when matches are found

 ## Team Members